Richard Childress Racing: Car No. 62 history

 In 2014, Brendan Gaughan and crew chief Shane Wilson moved up from the Truck Series to the Nationwide Series, bringing family-owned South Point Hotel, Casino & Spa and longtime number 62 with him.
 The team used the owners' points of the No. 33 team from 2013; the No. 33 scaled back to part-time.
 Gaughan scored his first career Nationwide win at Road America in June, after struggling early and sliding off the track on several occasions, but gaining an advantage as downpours forced the competitors to switch to treaded rain tires.
 When pole-sitter Alex Tagliani ran out of fuel before a Green-White-Checkered finish, Gaughan assumed the lead and fended off Chase Elliott and a hard-charging Tagliani (on fresh slick tires).
 Brendan dedicated the win to his late grandfather Jackie Gaughan.
 Gaughan scored his second win of the season at Kentucky in September, passing teammate Ty Dillon on the final restart.
 Gaughan scored a total of seven top tens to finish eighth in points.

 Gaughan and South Point returned for 2015.
 At Richmond in May, two pit crew members from the 62 team were injured in a fire when fuel from a malfunctioning gas can ignited.
 The next week, Gaughan was involved in a crash at Talladega that sent the 62 car spinning down pit road, injuring two crew members from Biagi-DenBeste Racing.
 Gaughan's best finish of the season was a runner up at California.

 Gaughan returned for 2016.
-Gaughan did not get back to victory lane in 2016 but scored 4 top 5s and 16 top tens throughout the season including a 2nd place at Road America(the site of his first win).
+Gaughan did not get back to victory lane in 2016 but scored four top-fives and sixteen top-tens throughout the season including a second place at Road America(the site of his first win).

 Brendan Gaughan and South Point returned for the 2017 season, but he failed to score a victory after running solidly all year.
 However, on November 17, 2017, it was announced that RCR is downsizing to three teams in 2018, shutting down the 33 and 62 teams after the 2017 season.